-Gallipoli was one of the Allies great disasters in World War One.
-Gallipoli was the plan thought up by Winston Churchill to end the war early by creating a new war front that the Central Powers could not cope with.
+The Gallipoli Campaign (Battle of Gallipoli) was one of the Allies great disasters in World War One.
+It was carried out between 25th April 1915 and 9th January 1916 on the Gallipoli peninsula in the Ottoman Empire.
+The doomed campaign was thought up by Winston Churchill to end the war early by creating a new war front that the Ottomans could not cope with.

 On November 25th 1914, Winston Churchill suggested his plan for a new war front in the Dardanelles to the British government’s War Council.
 On January 15th 1915, the War Council gave its agreement and British troops in Egypt were put on alert.
 The Central Powers were fighting primarily on two fronts – the Western and Eastern Fronts.
 Fighting against such he armies as the Russian and French armies put a great deal of strain on the German military.
 The input of the smaller Austrian army into the major battles had been small when compared to the German army’s input.

 Churchill’s idea was simple.
 Creating another front would force the Germans to split their army still further as they would need to support the badly rated Turkish army.
 When the Germans went to assist the Turks, that would leave their lines weakened in the west or east and lead to greater mobility there as the Allies would have a weakened army to fight against.